quixio/quix-streams/docs/api-reference/csharp/TopicProducer.CreateStream().md

 ## TopicProducer.CreateStream() Method

-Creates a new stream and returns the related stream writer to operate it.
+Creates a new stream and returns the related stream producer to operate it.

 ```csharp
 public QuixStreams.Streaming.IStreamProducer CreateStream();